 Reflection Questions: How can students in your classroom benefit from targeted feedback?
 Is there a time during your class session or your school day for targetted tutoring like Meredith Brady discusses?

 Example 2: Using Data to Determine How to Make Questions Better

 Sometimes what we intend to measure on an assessment is not what we are, in fact, measuring.
 It is important for you to analyze data from assessments not only to determine what your students know but to ascertain how well your assessments are actually measuring the intended learning objectives.
 For example, if a multiple-choice question on a test has a misleading choice as one of the wrong answers, it is possible that students are getting that question incorrect because of the way it is written rather than because of their own misconceptions in the science content.
 In order to best measure our students learning, teachers have to make sure they are actually asking the right questions.
 Analyzing assessment data frequently not only allows teachers to determine more about their students' learning, but also evaluate the quality of their teaching and assessing.

 We would use data from the tests, the unit tests that we would give students, and we would use that data to look and see how the students were performing for the entire department.
 And that data wasn't going to change instruction for the students that we were teaching, it was going to change for the students we were going to teach in the future.
 It would allow us to look at test questions that we were asking, and we could look and see if somebody was scoring better on a specific question, and then we could find out what they were using in their classroom and see how we could adjust it to teach in our own classes.

 Example 3: Using Data to Answer Questions

-Using data you can to ask and find possible answers to a lot of different questions:
+Using data teachers have been able to ask and find answers to a lot of different questions, for example:

 Example 4: Using Data to Group Students